 I see it all the time.
-New business owners want to get paid so desperately that they don’t set up a proper income tracking system… namely “accounts receivable”.
+New business owners want to get paid so desperately that they don’t set up a proper invoicing and income tracking system… namely “accounts receivable”.

 Even if you have a “cash basis”** type business, it may be smart(er) for you set up a somewhat modified “accrual basis”** system.